dataisreal/dataisreal.github.io/contributing.md

 or Excel (since most spreadsheet software can open Excel).
 * Please try to document your code or files so that they are easy to understand and include a `README.md` file with instructions for building the code and downloading requirements.
-* In your commit(s) to the repository either include your resources (code, files, etc.) in the commit or a link to the location where they can be found.
+* In your commit(s) to the [data repository](http://github.com/dataisreal/data) either include your resources (code, files, etc.) in the commit or a link to the location where they can be found.
   * Code added to this repo should be in its own root directory, isolated from any other code.
   * The directory should be named `[publish date in YYYY-MM-DD]-[name of post]`